YosraGriri/AV-speech-separation/README.md

 - `Beamformer/`: Contains the implementation of the GEV Beamformer.
 - `Evaluation/`: Source code for the audio-visual speech source separation system.

 Each of these folders contains a README file with further explanations on how they can be used.
-The directories should be used in the order listed: first Multi-channel simulation, then mask estimation, and finally the Beamformer.

-## Requirements
+## installation

 1. Clone this repository to your local machine: